Skip to content

 check config line

-If not, add it manually, then save and exit the file (in the vi editor, press the Esc key, then enter :wq and press Enter).
+If not, add it manually, then save and exit the file.

 4. Go to /etc/openvpn/, add a ccd folder mkdir ccd.